risingwavelabs/risingwave-docs/versioned_docs/version-1.3/sql/commands/sql-set-background-ddl.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-set-background-ddl/" />
 </head>

-:::caution Experimental feature
+:::note Beta Feature
-The `SET BACKGROUND_DDL` command is currently an experimental feature.
-Its functionality is subject to change.
-We cannot guarantee its continued support in future releases, and it may be discontinued without notice.
-You may use this feature at your own risk.
+The `SET BACKGROUND_DDL` command is currently in Beta.
+Please contact us if you encounter any issues or have feedback.

 Currently, if the cluster crashes while a background DDL operation is still running, recovery is not supported.
 :::